Futsal World Cup qualifying main round groups: fixtures and results | Futsal World Cup

 - Austria, making their World Cup debut, went through a round of futsal qualifying for the first time.

-- Portugal won the World Cup in 2021 in Lithuania as well as the last two Futsal EUROs; Spain were World Cup winners in 2000 and 2004.
+- Portugal won the World Cup in 2021 in Lithuania as well as the last two Futsal EUROs and the first Futsal Finalissima in 2022; Spain were World Cup winners in 2000 and 2004.

 - As well as Portugal, Spain and Lithuania, Czech Republic, Kazakhstan and Serbia also played at the 2021 World Cup.